-When a client is accessing resources on behalf of itself, it SHOULD do so in a manner analogous to the Client Credentials flow defined in Section 4.4 of OAuth 2.0 [RFC6749].
+When a client is accessing resources on behalf of itself, it does so in a manner analogous to the Client Credentials flow defined in Section 4.4 of OAuth 2.0 [RFC6749].
 This is a special case that combines both the authentication and authorization grant usage patterns.
-In this case, the interactions with the authorization server SHOULD be treated as using an assertion for Client Authentication according to Section 4.2, with the addition of a grant_type parameter.
-The following format and processing rules apply:
+In this case, the interactions with the authorization server should be treated as using an assertion for Client Authentication according to Section 4.2, while using the grant type parameter with the value client\credentials to indicate that the client is requesting an access token using only its client credentials.